Team-Skyslackers/Skyslackers/README.md

 2. Right-click on "skyslackers_server_mac" and select "Open".
 First-time users may need to go to system preferences - security & privacy - general to allow the computer to open the executable.
 3. Use your phone to scan the QR code and open the webpage in the browser, preferably Safari or Chrome.
 Make sure that your phone is in the same Wifi with your computer.
 4. Tap "Get Accelerometer Permission" and select "Allow".
 5. Wait until the game is opened.
-If the game did not open automatically, **manually open** the game by right-click on "Skyslackers" in the same directory and select "Open", and select "Open" to trust the game.
+If the game did not open automatically, ***manually open the game*** by right-clicking on "Skyslackers" in the same directory and select "Open", and select "Open" to trust the game.
 6. Click “Start” and select a song from song1, song2 and song3 (listed in increasing difficulty).
 7. During the game, if you want to pause or change the settings, press “esc” on your keyboard.
 8. Enjoy the game!